 The default value for the <confidentiality-protection> element of the <signalling-protection> element is "true" indicating that confidentiality protection is enabled.

 The default value for the <integrity-protection> element of the <signalling-protection> element is "true" indicating that integrity protection is enabled.

+The default value for the <allow-adhoc-group-call-support> element of the <adhoc-group-call> element of the <anyExt> element of the <on-network> element is "true" indicating that adhoc group calls support enabled.

+Absense of <adhoc-group-call> element of the <anyExt> element of the <on-network> element indicates that adhoc group calls are not supported in the MCPTT system.

 The service configuration server ignores any unknown element and any unknown attribute.